Robocall targets battleground states with falsehoods about mail-in voting

 In Pennsylvania, Trump won by a slim margin but lost in the counties Philadelphia and Pittsburgh are in.
 Black residents make up 42 and 23 percent of those cities’ populations, respectively.

-Republican voters in those states and 11 others were called by Donald Trump Jr. this week with a contradicting message: Cast your ballots by mail.
+Republican voters in those states and 11 others were called by Donald Trump Jr. this week, according to Politico, with a contradicting message: Cast your ballots by mail.

 “President Trump is counting on you to make a plan to return your absentee ballot request.
 Voting absentee is a safe and secure way to guarantee your voice is heard,” Trump Jr. said.